 Take charge of your potential

 Becoming a medical office manager can help you take your career to the next level.
-According to the U.S. Bureau of Labor Statistics, employment of medical and health services managers is expected to grow 22% from 2010 to 2020.
-The healthcare industry will continue to expand and diversify, requiring managers to help ensure smooth business operations.* Median annual wages of medical and health services managers were $86,400 in May 2011.
-The middle 50% earned between $67,450 and $112,260.
-The lowest 10% earned less than $52,730, and the highest 10% earned more than $147,890.* You should also know that while our Medical Office Management program is tailored to the operation of medical offices, the training you receive can prepare you for a variety of positions outside of the healthcare industry.
+According to the U.S. Bureau of Labor Statistics, employment for graduates in this field is expected to grow 22% from 2012 to 2022.
+The healthcare industry will continue to expand and diversify, requiring managers to help ensure smooth business operations.* Median annual wages for graduates in this field were $49,330 in May 2012.
+The lowest 10% earned less than $30,520, and the highest 10% earned more than $79,890.* You should also know that while our Medical Office Management program is tailored to the operation of medical offices, the training you receive can prepare you for a variety of positions outside of the healthcare industry.
 If you’d like to continue your education, you can build on what you’ve learned by pursuing a Bachelor’s degree in a related field such as business administration.

 Integrate new knowledge and skills with your own natural talents